Help! I have tried EVERYTHING to get rid of my acne, but nothing ever worked for me! Am I going to stay like this forever?

-I understand that by now you are probably freaking out because you have read all the scary side effects and someone may even tell you that Accutane may cause a severe bowel inflammation and this and that.
+I understand that by now you are probably freaking out because you have read all the scary side effects and someone may even tell you that Accutane may cause severe bowel inflammation and this and that.

 Look, I am not going to discard these claims as total bulls*it because we are all different and Accutane is a tailored treatment to each individual rather than one size fits all.

-Which means you may experience different side effects while your body is getting used to the drug or none at all whatsoever.
+This means you may experience different side effects while your body is getting used to the drug or none at all whatsoever.

 As long as you make sure you go to a good dermatologist that will have the common sense of giving you the dose you need, chances are that you will get away with minor side effects that usually take time getting used to and you are good after the initial discomfort.

 So here are some side effects you can expect in the short term: